goto-eof/oh_telemetry_collector_load_test/README.md

 ```

 P.S.
-If you have a mac and the java load test does not work, it could be that the Dockers VM has not enought space for the application container, so that change settings of VM.
+If you have a mac and the java loan test does not work, it could be that the Dockers VM has not enought space for the application container, so that change settings of VM.